-Although the Board expects the Reverse Stock Split will result in an increase in the market price of the Common Stock, the Reverse Stock Split may not increase the market price of the Common Stock in proportion to the reduction in the number of shares of the Common Stock outstanding or result in a longterm increase in the market price, which is dependent upon many factors, including the Company's performance, prospects and other factors detailed from time to time in the Company's reports filed with the SEC, as well as variables outside of the Company's control (such as market volatility, investor response to the news of a proposed reverse stock split and the general economic environment).
+Although the Board expects the Reverse Stock Split will result in an increase in the market price of the Common Stock, the Reverse Stock Split may not increase the market price of the Common Stock in proportion to the reduction in the number of shares of the Common Stock outstanding or result in a long-term increase in the market price, which is dependent upon many factors, including the Company's performance, prospects and other factors detailed from time to time in the Company's reports filed with the SEC, as well as variables outside of the Company's control (such as market volatility, investor response to the news of a proposed reverse stock split and the general economic environment).
 The history of similar reverse stock splits for companies in like circumstances is varied.
-If the Reverse Stock Split is effected and the market price of the Common Stock declines, the percentage decline as an absolute number and as a percentage of the Company's overall market capitalization may be greater than would occur in the absence of the Reverse Stock Split.
-The trading liquidity of the Common Stock may also decline due to the fewer number of shares of Common Stock that are publicly traded.
+If the Reverse Stock Split is effected and the market price of the Common Stock declines, the percentage decline as an absolute number and as a percentage of the Common Stock may also decline due to the fewer number of shares of Common Stock that are publicly traded.
 In addition, the Reverse Stock Split will likely increase the number of shareholders who own "odd lots" of fewer than 100 shares of the Common Stock.
 Shareholders who hold odd lots typically experience an increase in the cost of selling their shares, as well as possible greater difficulty in effecting such sales.
 Accordingly, a reverse stock split may not achieve the desired results that have been outlined above.